 The first thing we notice about this young man is his demanding attitude.
-He does not ask kindly, and he lacks grace and tact with his choice of words.
-There is no discussion about his intentions.
-He is demanding of his father, knowing how gracious his father is.
-He says in effect: "Give me my portion of the inheritance now, rather than when you die or retire."
-The father knew some of the thoughts that had been going on in the young man's mind and had some idea of what the young man wanted to do with such an amount of money.
+He does not ask kindly and lacks grace and tact with his choice of words.
+There was no discussion about his intentions regarding what he wanted to do with his inheritance, but he demanded his father to give him what he wanted.
+In effect, he was saying, "Give me my portion of the inheritance now, rather than when you die or retire."
+The father knew some of the thoughts going on in the young man's mind and had some idea of what the young man wanted to do with his money.
 Both sons were quite happy that the father would divide up his property among the two.
 The elder son got two-thirds and the younger one- third, per the Law of Moses (Deuteronomy 21:17).
 Right away, the younger son liquidated his assets to get the cash in hand.

 14but each one is tempted when, by his own evil desire, he is dragged away and enticed.
-15Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death (James 1:14-15).
+15Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death (James 1:14-15 Emphasis mine).

-The original Greek word translated “enticed” means to catch fish by bait.
-Evil desires and thoughts are used by Satan to hook us and reel us in.
+The Greek word translated “enticed” means to catch fish by bait.
+Satan uses evil desires and thoughts to hook us and reel us in.
 The enemy entices us to a distant place from God.
-The more we listen to him, the greater will be our slavery to sin and the more distant from the Father’s home.
+The more we listen to him; the greater will be our slavery to sin and the more distant from the Father’s home.
 This young man took the bait and swam with the temptation until, suddenly, the enemy pulled on the fishing rod and drove the hook home.
 He was caught with no resources left, and no one would help him.
-The result was painful.
+His situation became painful.

-I met Christ in 1977, but before that, I smoked marijuana and took drugs.
+I met Christ in 1977, but I smoked marijuana and took drugs before that.
 Disgusted with my way of life and self-image, I realized my habit had a hold on me when I threw away a chunk of it, only to buy some more the next day.
-When I had to go to prison for "allowing my premises to be used for the smoking of Cannabis," I knew that I had to break free from my bondage to drugs, it was making my life a mess.
-Only when I gave my life to Christ, did I finally receive the power to overcome and break the habit.
-Sin is a hard task master.
+When I had to go to prison for "allowing my premises to be used for the smoking of Cannabis," I knew that I had to break free from my bondage to drugs; it was making my life a mess.
+When I gave my life to Christ, I finally received the power of God to overcome and break the habit.
+Sin is a hard taskmaster.
 When the younger son's money ran out, his situation changed when a severe famine came upon the land.
 Need is often the way God manages to get our attention.
 Life in a distant land from his father no longer held the excitement it did at first.
 Instead, he became miserable.
 His life went downhill fast.

 Question 2) What things do you see in the text that speak of his downward spiral?
 Has there ever been a time when you felt that your life was spinning out of control?
-Did a habit ever “get the best” of you?
+Did a habit ever get the better of you?

 He had no income during a time when food itself was very precious.
 Typically, he could have taken a job, but because of the famine, jobs were scarce.
-In an agrarian economy, such as Palestine's, if one had no land or money, things could get very desperate, indeed.
-He hired himself out (literally he "glued" himself) to one who sent him into the fields as a common day laborer.
-It was humbling to him to be in need and rely on someone else for food.
-The worse thing was that he was put to work in the pig pen to feed the pigs.
-A pig was an animal that is not kosher to the Jews.
-In verse 16, the word that is translated "pods” is Carob Pods.
+In an agricultural economy, such as Judea and Samaria, things could get very desperate if one had no land or money.
+He hired himself out (literally, he "glued" himself) to one who sent him into the fields as a common day laborer.
+It was humbling to be in need and rely on others for food.
+The worse thing was that he was put to work in the pigpen to feed the pigs.
+A pig was an animal that was not kosher to the Jews.
+In verse 16, the word translated "pods” is Carob Pods.
 Rabbi Acha (about AD 320) once remarked, "When the Israelites are reduced to carob pods, then they repent."
 The Carob tree (Ceratonia siliqua) is an evergreen shrub or tree native to the Mediterranean region, cultivated for its edible seed pods.

-To a Jewish citizen, to not only feed pigs but also to be hungry for the Carob pods that the pigs were eating was a picture that this man had hit rock bottom in his life.
+To a Jewish citizen, to feed pigs and be hungry for the Carob pods that the pigs were eating was a picture that this man had hit rock bottom in his life.